ProtoSchool/munich/README.md

 - **Imagine**, get an idea of what you want to do, and bring your ideas into the community.
 If it's the idea for a programm or an app, a topic you want to learn and understand, or something totally different.

-- **Create** prototypes, tutorials, white papers of your idea or of one of the others.
+- **Create** prototypes, tutorials, or white papers.

 - **Play**, alone or in groups, online or offline.
 Attend to workshops or organize one yourself.
 Take part at hackertons or other challenges.

 - **Share** what you achieved, give talks about it or write down your experience.
-Pitch

-- **Reflect**, discuss, think about it again with the
+- **Reflect**, discuss, think about it again with the gained experience.